refactco/ai-chatbot/docs/ARTIFACT-TESTING.md

 2. **Content Component** - Renders the artifact content (editor, viewer, etc.)
 3. **Actions** - Buttons for common actions like copy, view history, etc.
 4. **Toolbar** - Additional tools for specific artifact types
+5. **Version Control** - Components for managing and navigating versions

 In the mock implementation, the artifacts are generated with sample content.
 In a real implementation, these would be generated based on AI responses.